sherifabdlnaby/prism/internal/processor/vips/operations_guide/flip.md

 #### Description

-This is the flip operation in Vips processing plugin which will flip the photo.
+This is the flip operation in Vips processing plugin which will flip the picture.

 ##### Usage
 This is an example of flip operation config:

+    vips:
+        plugin: vips
+            config:
+                operations:
+                    flip:
                         direction: both

 #### Flip Operation Configuration Options